-Generally, a judge who forces unwilling people to interact with each other will lower aggregate social welfare.
-After all, the parties chose not to interact.
-If they had thought the interaction advantageous, they would not have made that choice.
-First, sometimes, the members of a large group have poorer information.
-Courts have a fundamentally different information set than the village.
-In a small and coherent village, that mismatch will tend to favor the village: In a larger community, however, the informational contrast may favor the court.
-In a bilateral transaction, A captures all the returns to any investment he makes in acquiring information about B. As the number of parties increases, A captures an increasingly smaller share of those returns.
-Facing growing incentives to free-ride on each other's efforts, the parties may fail to invest at the socially optimal level in information about each other.
+Generally, forcing unwilling people to interact with each other lowers social welfare.
+After all, if the parties thought the trade of favors mutually advantageous, they would have interacted.
+As with trade of goods, though, there can be “market failure”.
+The social group may misinterpret the target’s actions, or get them wrong--- gossip notoriously mixes truth and falsehood.
+In a small village, the danger of misinformation is less.
+In a larger community, however, the informational contrast may favor the court, which acquires evidence in a systematic way.
+As discussed earlier, free riding is a problem, and it is a bigger problem in a bigger social unit.
+And as we have explained, coordination failure and manipulation is an additional complication, and it is harder to coordinate in a larger group.
+Finally, ostracism can represent simple extortion.

-Second, ostracism can result from coordination failure.
-The parties may realize that the ostracism hurts them all, yet find themselves in situation in which it is individually irrational for any one of them to deviate.
-They could all benefit if they all stopped the ostracism, but no one will volunteer to be the first.

-Third, ostracism can represent simple extortion.
 As in Cases 18 and 19, the few wealthy farmers in a village cannot farm without the cooperation of the poorer many.
-In such a context, the poorer many can threaten ostracism on the wealthy few, and agree to desist for money or property.
+The poorer can threaten ostracism on the wealthy few, and agree to desist for money or property.

-3. The U.S. contrast. -- In cases of ostracism in Japan, the government may intervene.
-Victims may sue the ostracizers, and the courts may award them relief.
-Prosecutors may file charges against the ostracizers, and the judges may convict.
-In the U.S., by contrast, the courts hesitate.
-They do recognize the tort of the intentional infliction of emotional distress.
-Yet usually they intervene in ostracism cases only when they see a group threatening someone in a “protected” category.
-Under labor law, they might intervene if they think a company is using ostracism to isolate a union organizer.
-Under Title VII, they may intervene if they attribute the ostracism to sex, race, religion, or national origin.
-But absent a protected category, they usually leave socially isolated victims to their own devices (e.g., Coleman 2006, 60).
+3. The U.S. contrast.
+In Japan, the government can intervene.
+Targets may sue ostracizers, and the courts may award them relief.
+Prosecutors may file charges, and judges may convict.
+In the U.S., courts hesitate to intervene.
+They do recognize the tort of intentional infliction of emotional distress.
+Yet usually they intervene in ostracism only when they see a group threatening someone in a “protected” category.
+Under labor law, they might intervene if a company is using ostracism to isolate a union organizer.
+Under Title VII, they may intervene if the ostracism is because of sex, race, religion, or national origin.
+But absent a protected category, they usually leave the ostracized to their own devices (e.g., Coleman 2006, 60).

-4. France and Germany. -- In routinely striking down ostracism, Japan is not the outlier among wealthy democracies.
-America is.
-James Q. Whitman, for example, finds the German and French courts much more ready than U.S. courts to protect people who find themselves socially harassed (Whitman & Friedman 2003, 243).

-According to Whitman, American courts worry about the government intruding into their private sphere; European courts “aim[] to protect people from shame and humiliation, from loss of public dignity” (Whitman 2004, 1164; see Whitman 2000).
-Whitman plausibly attributes the continental phenomenon in part to its aristocratic past.
-Germany and France both maintained an “honor culture” among their elites, he writes.
-When they democratized, they extended the honor and dignity formerly limited to those elites to everyone.
+4. France and Germany.
+In routinely striking down ostracism, Japan is not the outlier among wealthy democracies: America is.
+James Q. Whitman tells us that German and French courts are much readier than U.S. courts to protect people who are socially harassed (Whitman & Friedman 2003, 243).
+American courts worry about the government intruding into their private sphere; European courts sim “to protect people from shame and humiliation, from loss of public dignity” (Whitman 2004, 1164; see Whitman 2000).
+Whitman attributes this in part to Europe’s aristocratic past.
+Germany and France both maintained an “honor culture” among their elites.
+When they democratized, they extended the dignity formerly limited to elites to everyone.

-Whatever the case in Europe, aristocratic “honor culture” probably does not explain the cross-national contrasts.
-Japan, too, has an aristocratic past.
-And Japanese courts did not wait to police ostracism until after they democratized in the late 1940s.
-They already held ostracism illegal during the distinctly non-democratic decades of the early 20th century.
+That does not really explain Japan, however, Japan has an aristocratic past, to be sure.
+But Japanese courts did not wait to police ostracism until after they democratized in the late 1940s.
+They already held ostracism of peasants illegal during the distinctly non-democratic decades of the early 20th century.

 C. Selection into Litigation and Ostracism: